CCA-Public/digital-archives-manual/guides/ingest.md

 <a name="fileformatpolicies"></a>
 ## CCA file format policies

 Currently in process of being reviewed.
-When complete, CCA's file format policies will be published as a document and implemented in our local instance of the Archivematica Format Policy Registry (FPR)
+When complete, CCA's file format policies will be published as a document and implemented in our local instance of the Archivematica Format Policy Registry (FPR).